 The average starting salary for INSEAD MBA graduates is $109,800 (median salary, US dollars).
 The salary will vary by industry, with consulting and finance jobs generally commanding the higher salaries.

 How long is INSEAD’s full-time MBA program?

 INSEAD offers a 1 year MBA program.
-This begins in September and ends in January.
+Students may begin in September or January for a 10-month term.

 What are the application deadlines for INSEAD’s MBA program?